-Father’s Day is fast approaching, on Sunday 21 June.
-Just like every other year, we prepare to celebrate Father’s Day with that one very special superhero in our lives.
-What’s different this year though, is that we will be celebrating this day during unprecedented times.
+Father’s Day is fast approaching, on Sunday 19 June.
+Let’s prepare to celebrate Father’s Day with that one very special superhero in our lives.

-This year’s Father’s Day will undoubtedly be different from what we are used to for most families, but there are still ways that you can show your love and have an amazing day with dad.
-So moms, here’s a list of fun and creative things you could get the kids to do with dad this Father’s Day to make it a special one!
+Unlike the two previous years, this year’s Father’s Day will undoubtedly be different.
+While still being cautious, we can go out and about again!
+So moms, here’s a list of fun and creative things you could get the kids to do with dad this Father’s Day to make it a special one.

 Work with the kids to come up with ’52 Reasons Why We Love Dad’ message (one message for each week of the year).
 Get them to write their messages on paper cut outs, roll and tie them up, then fill them up in a jar.
 Mommy can help the kids write too, if kids can’t write yet.
 Or, better yet, make it a pictorial one with drawings and colourful stickers.
 It’ll be a fun project to work on with the kids.